bayeslife/abstraction-layer-visualization/README.md

 Stack:  A Stack represents a set of abstraction Layers that need to interface together to produce one part of a multiple part solution.

-System: A System is a set of stacks that together provide a solution to multiple users.
+Solution: A System is a set of stacks that together provide a solution to multiple users.

 Components dependencies:  In a layer Components may have dependencies on other Components.

 InterLayer dependencies : Components across layers may have dependency relationships